dmishra86/dmishra86.github.io/_posts/2024-06-29-LLM - Simple Q&A App.md

 ---
 layout: post
 title: LLM - Simple Q&A App
-description: A quick reference for developers to building interactive web apps
+description: Create a straightforward Q&A app using a Large Language Model (LLM) for instant and accurate answers to your queries.
 author: dm
 tags: [LLM, python, Generative AI]
 categories: [Large Language Model]